ishanshukla97/deep-builder-demo/CONTRIBUTIONS.md

 The following is a set of guidelines for contributing to deep-builder-demo and its packages.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+1. All PRs must address some issue.
+If you think you can improve something in this project, make an issue first.
+2. After making the necessary changes, run yarn test and make sure all tests pass.
+If something fails, make those tests pass.
+3. PRs with failing tests would be marked as invalid/spam
+4. In draft of PR description mention issue like: Closes #

+<h2>Steps for contributing<h2>

 Fork and star this repo ⭐

 * Clone it to your local system